Overview: The Klipsch Reference Series RF-7 II floor-standing

 features an MDF cabinet finished with a beautiful furniture-grade wood veneer.

-Magnetic Grille: The floor-standing loudspeaker features a
+Detachable Grille: The floor-standing loudspeaker features a

 front baffle.
 The speaker can be used with or without its grille in place.